-We rely primarily on a sponsored research agreement with Penn for our nonclinical research and development activities and a loss of this relationship or of the principal investigator for that nonclinical research, James M. Wilson, M.D., Ph.D., would materially harm our business.
+We rely primarily on a sponsored research agreement with Penn for our nonclinical research and development activities and a loss of this relationship or of the principal investigator for that nonclinical research, James M. Wilson, M.D., Ph.D., could materially harm our business.

-In February 2009, we entered into an exclusive worldwide license agreement with Penn for patent and other intellectual property rights relating to a gene therapy technology platform based on certain novel recombinant AAV vectors discovered at Penn in the laboratory of our Chief Scientific Advisor, James M. Wilson.
+In February 2009, we entered into an exclusive worldwide license agreement with Penn for patent and other intellectual property rights relating to a gene therapy technology platform based on AAV vectors discovered at Penn in the laboratory of James M. Wilson.
 This license agreement has been amended from time to time.
-In February 2009, we also entered into a sponsored research agreement (the 2009 SRA) with Penn pursuant to which we fund the nonclinical research of Dr. Wilson relating to AAV gene therapy and obtain an option to acquire an exclusive worldwide license in certain intellectual property created pursuant to such 2009 SRA.
-In December 2014, we entered into another sponsored research agreement (the 2014 SRA) with Penn funding related nonclinical research of Dr. Wilson.
+In February 2009, we also entered into a sponsored research agreement (the 2009 SRA with Penn, under which we funded the nonclinical research of Dr. Wilson relating to AAV gene therapy and obtained an option to acquire an exclusive worldwide license in certain intellectual property created pursuant to the 2009 SRA.
+In December 2014, we entered into another sponsored research agreement (the 2014 SRA) with Penn, under which we fund related nonclinical research of Dr. Wilson.
 The 2009 SRA and the 2014 SRA have each been amended from time to time.

-Under the 2014 SRA, we fund nonclinical research at Penn and pay certain intellectual property legal and filing expenses and receive the rights to the research results.
-All patentable inventions conceived, created, or conceived and reduced to practice pursuant to the 2014 SRA, together with patent rights represented by or issuing from the U.S. patents and patent applications (including provisional patent applications) automatically become exclusively licensed to us under our existing licensing agreement with Penn and all research results are automatically licensed to us as know-how in our existing license agreement.
+Under the 2014 SRA, as amended, we fund nonclinical research at Penn and pay certain intellectual property legal and filing expenses and receive the rights to the research results.
+All patentable inventions conceived, created, or conceived and reduced to practice pursuant to the 2014 SRA, together with patent rights represented by or issuing from the U.S. patents and patent applications, including provisional patent applications, automatically become exclusively licensed to us under our existing licensing agreement with Penn and all research results are automatically licensed to us as know-how in our existing license agreement.
 Under our 2014 SRA with Penn, as amended, we have agreed to fund research at Penn through 2020.
-We expect to continue to amend the 2014 SRA in order to continue to fund work and receive rights to the results of the nonclinical research we fund at Penn.
-A loss of our relationship with Penn or Dr. Wilson could materially harm our business.
+We expect to seek to amend the 2014 SRA in order to continue to fund work and receive rights to the results of the research we fund at Penn.
+Although we are currently developing our internal nonclinical research and development capabilities, a loss of our relationship with Penn or Dr. Wilson could materially harm our business.